If At First You Don't Succeed: Test Time Re-ranking for Zero-shot, Cross-domain Retrieval: Methodology

 Consider a training set of $N$ images $\mathcal{X}=\{(x_i^m,y_i)|y_i\in C_\text{train}, m\in\{A,B\} \}_{i=1}^N$ drawn from two different image domains, $A$ and $B$.
 Each training pair comprises an image $x_i^m\in\mathbb{R}^{H\times W\times 3}$ and a corresponding class label $y_i$ drawn from a set of possible classes $C_\text{train}$.
-Dissimilarity between images is defined by a distance function $d(x_i^m,x_j^m)=\|f_\theta(x_i^m)-f_\theta(x_j^m) \|_2$ which measures Euclidean distance between embeddings of the images by an embedding function $f_\theta:\mathbb{R}^{H\times W\times 3}\rightarrow\mathbb{R}^{D}$ where $D$ is the dimensionality of the embedding, $\theta$ the parameters of $f$ and $\|f_\theta(x_i^m)\|_2=1$ (i.e.~embeddings are L2 normalised).
+Dissimilarity between images is defined by a distance function $D(x_i^{m_1},x_j^{m_2})=\|f_\theta(x_i^{m_1})-f_\theta(x_j^{m_2}) \|_2$ which measures Euclidean distance between embeddings of the images by an embedding function $f_\theta:\mathbb{R}^{H\times W\times 3}\rightarrow\mathbb{R}^{E}$ where $E$ is the dimensionality of the embedding, $\theta$ the parameters of $f$ and $\|f_\theta(x_i^m)\|_2=1$ (i.e.~embeddings are L2 normalised).

-At test time, we are provided with a \emph{query} image, $x_q^{A}$ of domain $A$ and a \emph{gallery} of $G$ images of domain $B$, $\mathcal{G}=\{x_i^{B}\}_{i=1}^G$.
+At test time, we are provided with a \emph{query} image, $x_Q^{A}$ of domain $A$ and a \emph{gallery} of $G$ images of domain $B$, $\mathcal{G}=\{x_i^{B}\}_{i=1}^G$.
 The goal is to solve this cross-domain retrieval problem by ranking the gallery images according to similarity to the query image.
-In the zero-shot case, the classes of both $x_q^{A}$ and all elements of $\mathcal{G}$ are unknown but are drawn from $C_\text{train}$, with $C_\text{train}\cap C_\text{test}=\varnothing$ - i.e.~neither query nor gallery classes have been observed during training.
+In the zero-shot case, the classes of both $x_Q^{A}$ and all elements of $\mathcal{G}$ are unknown but are drawn from $C_\text{test}$, with $C_\text{train}\cap C_\text{test}=\varnothing$ - i.e.~neither query nor gallery classes have been observed during training.
 Each query is treated independently and information cannot be shared between query images within a test set.
 Our objective is to learn the parameters $\theta$ such that the embedded features perform well for the task of zero-shot, cross-domain retrieval.
-This is essentially a metric learning problem.
+This is a metric learning problem.